12345678900000000/Software/NetEase Cloud Music.md

-Last but not the least,I will talk about the demand with regard to NetEase Cloud Music .Because Users can set up their own home page, and other people can focus on me, share music ,and my dynamic present in real-time in this circle.But maybe sometimes I do not want someone to see the song list that I create .In other word ,I do not would like all my information is publicly available .
+Last but not the least,I will talk about the demand with regard to NetEase Cloud Music .Because Users can set up their own home page, and other people can focus on me, share music ,and my dynamic will present in real-time in this circle.But maybe sometimes I do not want someone to see the song list that I create .In other words ,I do not would like all my information is publicly available .
 Follow on ,on account of love to one song list ,I collect the list .But after all , the list is not created by myself .So I want to delete some songs from the list to make it perfect in my mind.
 However ,it is not sustaining that I delete songs from list after I have been collected it .

-I love to listening to music .And NetEase Cloud Music gives me much happy .I believe that NetEase Cloud Music can have a bright new future .And I believe that more people like me will support it .
+I love listening to music .And NetEase Cloud Music gives me much happy .I believe that NetEase Cloud Music can have a bright new future .And I believe that more people like me will support it .